hbivnm/hbivnm-tf2-config/README.md

 DirectX 9 gives less frames but better looking graphics.

 ### Tutorial
+**WARNING:** Both of my config files automatically set DX level on execution, this process is no longer needed if you don't want to set it manually and remove if from my config files!

 1. Add launch option `-dxlevel XX` (`XX` - desired DX level).
 2. Launch the game fully.
 3. Close the game.